Anglo Chinese School, Klang

-History

 1800s

-In 1892, the Klang District Officer, Walter W Skeat and Loke Yew encountered obstacles when raising money for a school building.
+In 1800s, the Klang District Officer, Walter W Skeat and Loke Yew encountered obstacles when raising money for a school building.
 They were finally successful in renting the premises of Penghulu Mohid's house in Jalan Rembau to start the new school.
 ACS initial enrolment was 14 students, with one teacher.
 The school was officially opened by Sir William Hood Treacher in 1893.

 In 1896, the school became a British public school.
 The school was later sent by the Episcopal Methodist Mission and it was named Anglo Chinese School in 1915.
 In 1920, the original building, which was made of wood, was almost completely destroyed by fire.

 The following year, a new building was erected at Jalan Raya Barat, its present-day location.
 It was opened by Oliver Marks, a resident of Selangor.
 Sultan Alaeddin Sulaiman was also present at the opening of the school.
 That year, when Reverend Abel Eklund and his wife Ruth Eklund arrived in Klang, there were 15 female pupils in ACS.